ReLaX: Reasoning with Latent Exploration for Large Reasoning Models: Abstract

 \section{Abstract}

 Reinforcement Learning with Verifiable Rewards (RLVR) has recently demonstrated remarkable potential in enhancing the reasoning capability of Large Reasoning Models (LRMs).
-However, RLVR often leads to entropy collapse, resulting in premature policy convergence and performance saturation.
-While manipulating token-level entropy has proven effective for promoting policy exploration, we argue that the latent dynamics underlying token generation encode a far richer computational structure for steering policy optimization toward a more effective exploration–exploitation tradeoff.
-To enable tractable analysis and intervention of the latent dynamics of LRMs, we leverage Koopman operator theory to obtain a linearized representation of their hidden-state dynamics.
+However, RLVR often drives the policy toward over-determinism, resulting in ineffective exploration and premature policy convergence.
+While promoting token-level diversity has shown promise in mitigating entropy collapse, we argue that the latent dynamics underlying token generation encode a far richer computational structure for steering policy optimization toward a more effective exploration–exploitation tradeoff.
+To enable tractable analysis and intervention of the latent dynamics of LRMs, we leverage Koopman operator theory to obtain a linearized representation of their hidden state dynamics.
 This enables us to introduce \textbf{D}ynamic \textbf{S}pectral \textbf{D}ispersion (\textbf{DSD}), a new metric to quantify the heterogeneity of the model's latent dynamics, serving as a direct indicator of policy exploration.
-Building upon these foundations, we propose \textbf{Re}asoning with \textbf{La}tent e\textbf{X}ploration (\textbf{ReLaX}), a paradigm that explicitly incorporates latent dynamics to regulate exploration and exploitation during policy optimization.
-Comprehensive experiments across a wide range of multimodal and text-only reasoning benchmarks show that ReLaX significantly mitigates premature convergence and consistently achieves state-of-the-art performance.
+Building upon these foundations, we propose \textbf{Re}asoning with \textbf{La}tent e\textbf{X}ploration (\textbf{ReLaX}), a framework that explicitly incorporates latent dynamics to regulate exploration and exploitation during policy optimization.
+Comprehensive experiments across a wide range of multimodal and text-only reasoning benchmarks show that ReLaX consistently incentivizes reasoning capability and outperforms existing token-level methods.
+Our project is available at \href{https://github.com/ZhangShimin1/ReLaX}{https://github.com/ZhangShimin1/ReLaX}.